yotamHak/NodeJS-And-AngularJS-Heroku-Seed/README.md

 To link your DataBase:

 1. Go to server.js and uncomment all the lines that are commented.
-2. find "mongoose.connect", inside link your mongodb Database to connect it to your app.
+2. Find "mongoose.connect", inside link your mongodb Database to connect it to your app.